aditen/hw-cs-sb-classifier/README.md

 # :ledger: TODOs

-- Add center crop option
+- Add center crop option and equalize option: Crop to 22x22 and then rescale to 32x32 again
+- Update augmentation experiment
 - Open Set Experiments
     - Add background class
 - Distinguish basic and extended command exercises and see whether model is better when having limited class space